thautwarm/MLStyle.jl/docs/src/syntax/pattern.md

 Active Pattern
 ------------------

-This implementation is a subset of F# active patterns.
+This implementation is a subset of [F# Active Patterns](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns).

 There're 2 distinct active patterns, first of which is the normal form: